Ketch502x/LonelyBot/README.md

 # Lonely-Bot Whatsapp
-> These files are just test.
+> These files are just test. :trollface:
 ## This bot is still being created and still missing XD files :satisfied:
 ![This is an image](https://i.ibb.co/T0gxrWD/cat-png.webp)